The Marvelous Land Of Oz

 sprinkled, and the broom given a slight coating.

+head!
 The head!
 Don't, I beg of you, forget the head!" cried the

 Woggle-Bug,